HeyItsBethany3/Game-Project/DESCRIPTION.md

 - Dotpict is a mobile application that was used to create the base pixel art image from scratch.
 - Microsoft paint 3D pc application was used for positioning and resizing pixel images.
+- Sound effects were taken from https://www.freexmasmp3.com/ and https://www.talkingwav.com/nintendo-wav-sounds/